-In our coaching approach, a Groupe DGE International’s specialist prepares training modules to assist your project manager during the development of the company’s ISO 14001 management system.
+In our coaching approach, a Groupe DGE International’s specialist prepares training modules to assist your project manager during the development of the company’s OHSAS 18001 management system.

 The project manager then benefits from our experience, while several concrete examples of management tools are introduced to him/her.
-The objective is to understand the requirements of the standard and to meet them, while finding a custom application for your organization.
+The objective is to understand the requirements of the standard and to meet them, while finding a custom application for the company.

 The “turn-key” approach

-For companies facing a lack of resources or preferring to refer to experts in the field, Groupe DGE International provides the full implementation of an environmental management system.
+For companies facing a lack of resources or preferring to refer to experts in the field, Groupe DGE International provides the full implementation of an OHS management system.